 - researching and writing quarterly essays and regular policy briefs

 - monitoring the implementation of sanctions, investigating potential violations, and writing short reports about these topics

 - conducting open source research and writing profiles of entities and sites linked to Iran's proliferation-related programs as well as foreign entities supporting these programs

 - updating the site’s library of primary source documents

 - supporting outreach and advocacy through emails, social media, and briefings

-Qualifications: Candidates must have a strong academic background (Bachelor's degree required; Master's degree preferred) with 1-2 years of professional experience and an interest in conducting in-depth, open source research.
-Candidates must also have strong writing skills and a demonstrated commitment to nonproliferation.
-Familiarity with techniques and information sources that can be applied to proliferation research, including trade and other large data sets, geospatial and network analysis, and GIS applications is preferred.
-Proficiency in Farsi or Arabic would be helpful.
-A successful candidate will be a detail-oriented self-starter who is comfortable working independently in a small office.
+Qualifications: Candidates must have a strong academic background (Masters preferred) with 1-2 years of professional experience and an interest in conducting in-depth, open source research.
+Candidates must also have strong writing skills, the ability to evaluate sources, and a demonstrated commitment to nonproliferation.
+Proficiency in Farsi is preferred but not required.
+Additional desired skills include familiarity with data science techniques, geospatial and network analysis, GIS applications, and proliferation-relevant data sources.
+A successful candidate will be organized, detail-oriented, and comfortable working independently in a small office.

 Compensation: The position offered is full-time with generous benefits.